In July 1960, Theo - Roald Dahl and Patricia Neal's third child and only son - is born.

 The process of writing James and the Giant Peach had been such a positive experience for Roald that by the time of its publication he had also begun work on the story that would later be published as Charlie and the Chocolate Factory.

-Olivia 'Twenty' Dahl, eldest daughter of Roald Dahl and Patricia Neal, dies from measles encephalitis at the age of seven.
+In November 1962, Olivia 'Twenty' Dahl, eldest daughter of Roald Dahl and Patricia Neal, died from measles encephalitis.
+She was seven years old and contracted the illness whilst at school.

-Roald's elder sister Astri was also seven years old when she died in 1920, a coincidence Roald himself notes in Boy.
+Roald's elder sister Astri was also seven years old when she died in 1920, a sad coincidence Roald himself notes in Boy: Tales of Childhood.

-Roald writes movingly about the death of his daughter in a pamphlet he contributed to The Sandwell Health Authority in 1988, which urges parents to have their children vaccinated against measles.
-An excerpt is reproduced below.
+Roald wrote movingly about the death of his daughter in a pamphlet he contributed to The Sandwell Health Authority in 1986, which urges parents to have their children vaccinated against measles.
+The text is reproduced below.
+In 2015, Roald Dahl's grandson Ned Donovan also wrote about his memories and the later response to the letter.

 In 1963 Roald Dahl completes another story for children, The Almost Ducks, which is later published as The Magic Finger.